London, United Kingdom

 Auckland, New Zealand

-Transforming a 1980s office building into a boutique hotel, set on London’s iconic Drury Lane
+The transformation of a 1980s office building into a boutique hotel on London’s iconic Drury Lane

-Woods Bagot’s design will breathe new life into this 1980s office building, transforming it into a unique boutique destination hotel and reconnecting this part of Drury Lane with the ongoing buzz of Covent Garden.
-The AMANO Covent Garden Hotel will comprise 141 guest bedrooms and a roof top bar, as well as a roof terrace offering one-of-a-kind panoramic views over Central London.
+Woods Bagot’s design has brought a new lease of life to this 1980s office building, transforming it into a unique boutique destination hotel and reconnecting this part of Drury Lane with the ongoing buzz of Covent Garden.
+The Hotel AMANO Covent Garden comprises 141 guest bedrooms and a roof top bar, as well as a roof terrace offering one-of-a-kind panoramic views over Central London.

 Talk to Julian Cross about Hotels

-Externally, significant enhancements will be made to mansard, façade and windows to introduce better coherence with the neighbouring buildings while ensuring a contemporary appearance.
-Careful consideration is also being given to how the new hotel will interact with its vicinity while also protecting and enhancing local amenity.
-As part of a catalogue of measures taken to benefit local amenity, the entrance and lobby are being repositioned further west along Russell Street.
+Externally, significant enhancements were made to mansard, façade and windows to introduce better coherence with the neighbouring buildings, while ensuring a contemporary appearance.
+Careful consideration has also been given to how the new hotel interacts with its vicinity while also protecting and enhancing local amenity.
+As part of a catalogue of measures taken to benefit local amenity, the entrance and lobby were also repositioned further west along Russell Street.

-The substantial re-development of Drury House will also include the renovation of the original high-quality brick and stone whilst introducing high quality metal windows and Juliette balconies to create a contemporary yet timeless aesthetic, giving the building a new character to improve its relationship with the historic Covent Garden district.
+The substantial re-development of Drury House also included the renovation of the original high-quality brick and stone, while also introducing high quality metal windows and Juliette balconies to create a contemporary yet timeless aesthetic, giving the building a new character to improve its relationship with the historic Covent Garden district.